I – Introduction

 The Kampf Continues

 One side of the False and Forced Dichotomy has been destroyed, however, the struggle is far from over.
-In the ruins of the city of Osigiliath, Faramir realizes that he cannot bring the Ring to his father, Denethor, even though he is very anxious to please his father who doesn’t seem to appreciate his efforts.
-This is a very important step and the defining moment between Boromir and Faramir – both were faced with the same choice and both chose differently and thus wound up on very different paths.
+In the ruins of the city of Osigiliath, Faramir, brother of the fallen Boromir, realizes that he cannot bring the Ring to his father, Denethor, even though he is very anxious to please his father who doesn’t seem to appreciate his efforts.
+This is an important step and the defining moment between Boromir and Faramir – both were faced with the same choice and both chose differently and thus wound up on very different paths.

-Interesting is that Osigiliath, a destroyed city, resembles the halls of Moria, which is no surprise as both fell to the same plague.
-Frodo and Sam left Moria in despair, but now they press on in their journey with a new found hope, which Sam describes in a monologue.
-“Some things are worth fighting for” – he is basically talking about Aryan ideals of civilization.
+Osigiliath, a destroyed city, parallels the wrecked halls of Moria, which is no surprise as both fell to the same plague.
+Frodo and Sam left Moria in despair, however now they go forth with a newfound hope.
+Sam optimistically says, “some things are worth fighting for” – he is talking about idealism.
 Gollum also has a final monologue, with himself, and he continues his scheme of trying get his hands on the Ring.
-He even seems to suggest that he wants to keep it for himself and not give it Sauron, which reflects his true nature of serving only himself, which is a trait that ultimately even Sauron possesses.
+He even seems to suggest that he wants to keep it for himself and not give it Sauron, which reflects his true nature of serving only himself – a trait that ultimately even Sauron possesses and exemplifies.

-Next, the Kampf will go on to its two greatest tasks – facing Sauron’s Army in battle, which will require the alliance of Gondor; and the destroying of the Ring, which will require entering Mordor.
+Next, the Kampf will face its two greatest tasks – facing Sauron’s Army in battle, which will require the alliance of Gondor; and the destroying of the Ring, which will require entering Mordor.

 V – Events and Places